Mod C Learning Plans

 Please email Lisa Gsellman, Director of Admissions, at email@example.com to arrange a personal tour.

-Look below for stories and photos from WSA 2.0 online classrooms this spring.
-Our campus was closed, but the West Sound community remained connected and learning!
+Look below for stories and photos from WSA 3.0 classes in Fall, 2020 – both online and on campus.
+The West Sound community remains connected and learning!

 through remote-learning classes on Zoom and in socially-distanced West Sound Academy classrooms